medic/cht-docs/content/en/apps/tutorials/local-setup.md

 ./scripts/add-local-ip-certs-to-docker.sh
 ```

-You can see a `curl` call made before and after installing the certificate picture left.
-The output of the script looks like this:
+To see what a before and after looks like, note the screenshot to the left which uses `curl` to test the certificate validity.

+The output of `add-local-ip-certs-to-docker.sh` looks like this:

 ```
 Debug: Service 'medic-core/nginx' exited with status 143